Non-Universality from Conserved Superoperators in Unitary Circuits: Physical Implications

 This shows that superoperators in the super-commutant $\mc Q\in\scomm$ are in one to one correspondence with operators $\bar{\mc Q}$ in the commutant of a two-copy system through partial transposition of the second and fourth copies of the Hilbert space in the tensor product $\tp{\vdotc{0}{$2$}}\leftrightarrow\tp{\vdotc{0}{$4$}}$.
 This allows us to establish a direct connection between the strong forms of non-universality, and physical phenomena, which we will explore in the following sections.
+Note however that while the commutants of the superoperators $\{\ad{h_\alpha}\}$ and $\{\bad{h_\alpha}\}$ have the same dimension, they do not need to have the same algebraic structure, since the mapping between them does not preserve matrix multiplication.
+Therefore all the results discussed in earlier sections, which connect the block structure of superoperator conserved quantities to the Lie algebra $\dlie$ are only true when considering the actual super-commutant $\scomm$, derived from $\{\ad{h_\alpha}\}$, while such connections are not so simple for quadratic conserved quantities, derived from $\{\bad{h_\alpha}\}$.
+This fact also entails a few interesting consequences on the general algebraic structure of the super-commutants $\scomm$ which are explored in App.~\ref{sec:app-manycopy}, and allows for improvements in the performance of the numerical methods studied in App.~\ref{sec:app-num}.
 In summary, conserved superoperators responsible for strong non-universality can be thought of as conserved quantities appearing in two-copy systems, which then provide dynamical signatures when studying the late-time behaviour of appropriate physical quantities such as higher point correlation functions and Rényi entropies.
 In the case of circuits that produce a compact subgroup $\unit$, this is equivalent to the statement that strong $\scomm\supsetneq\scommt$ non-universality is equivalent to the absence of $2$-designs~\cite{li2024designslocalrandomquantum}, which is a standard result in the literature.
-As an aside, this duality also entails a few interesting consequences on the general algebraic structure of the super-commutants $\scomm$ which are explored in App.~\ref{sec:app-manycopy}.